Phyvlik/applied-ai-system-project/README.md

 ## Design Decisions

 **Why content-based filtering?**
-The original project goal was to show how recommendation algorithms work transparently.
+I chose content-based filtering because I wanted every recommendation to be explainable.
-Content-based filtering makes every scoring step inspectable: you can see exactly why a song scored 4.5 instead of 3.2.
-Collaborative filtering (used by Spotify) would require real listening data, which the project does not have.
+You can look at any result and see exactly why it scored 4.5 instead of 3.2.
+Collaborative filtering (what Spotify actually uses) would have required real listening history data that I do not have, and a black-box model would have hidden the reasoning I was trying to expose.

 **Why weighted scoring instead of a machine learning model?**
-A trained model would require a labeled dataset of user preferences and song ratings.
-For an 18-song catalog, a weighted formula is more appropriate and easier to reason about.
-The trade-off is that the weights are static judgment calls, not learned from data.
+With only 18 songs in the catalog, training a model would have been overkill and the weights would have been meaningless.
+A hand-tuned formula is honest about what it is: a set of judgment calls.
+The trade-off is that those weights never update, so the system cannot improve on its own.
+That felt like an acceptable limitation for this scope.

 **Why three scoring modes?**
-Users listen to music for different reasons.
-Someone choosing workout music cares most about energy.
-Someone choosing background music for studying cares most about mood.
-The three modes (genre-first, mood-first, energy-focused) let the system serve different use cases without changing the underlying catalog.
+I realized during testing that the "right" recommendation changes based on context.
+The same person wants different music at the gym versus while studying.
+Rather than hardcoding one weight set, I built genre-first, mood-first, and energy-focused modes so the system can serve different situations without rebuilding the whole catalog.

-**Why guardrails instead of crashing on bad input?**
+**Why guardrails instead of just letting bad input through?**
-Silent failures are harder to debug than visible warnings.
-Printing a guardrail message when energy is 1.8 is more useful than returning wrong results with no explanation.
-The confidence check at output serves the same purpose: if the top score is below 3.0, the user should know the results are unreliable before acting on them.

-**Trade-off: genre weight dominance**
-Setting genre weight to 3.0 makes the system intuitive for most users but breaks badly when someone's preferred genre is rare in the catalog.
-A lower weight reduces the filter-bubble effect but makes results feel less relevant for common genres.
-There is no single correct weight; it depends on the catalog size and user base.
+Early in testing I noticed that passing an unknown genre returned results with no warning, which made the output look correct even when it was not.
+I added the input guardrail so those failures are visible.
+The confidence check at output is the same idea: a score below 3.0 means the catalog probably does not have what the user wants, and they deserve to know that rather than receiving misleading top-5 results.

+**The hardest trade-off: genre weight dominance** Setting genre to 3.0 felt right for most users, but it completely breaks the edge case profile.
+I experimented with lowering it to 1.5, which reduced the filter bubble but made common-genre results feel random.
+I kept 3.0 and documented the failure instead of hiding it, because I think being honest about where a system breaks is more useful than pretending it does not.

 ---